 It's been a pretty good second half of 2015 for me.
 I won't lie or play it down.
 I'm certainly not going to insult billions across the world by suggesting "I've had it pretty tough".
 Yes, there have been difficult moments but for the large part it's been bloody brilliant.

-I’ve thoroughly enjoyed the start to my second year studying Journalism at the University of Lincoln.
-It’s been a huge step-up in terms of workload.
-There’s been no doubt about that.
-On top of nearly 30 hours of scheduled university lessons per week, I’ve been editing and presenting two Breakfast Shows a week on the East Midlands’ Station of the Year, Siren FM.
+I've thoroughly enjoyed the start to my second year studying journalism at the University of Lincoln.
+It's been a huge step-up in terms of workload.
+There's been no doubt about that.
+On top of nearly 30 hours of scheduled university lessons per week, I've been editing and presenting the Breakfast Show on the East Midlands' Station of the Year, Siren FM.

 Away from the career, I've moved into my first house.
 Kind of.
 It's a student house which I moved into in September and while it may seem trivial to those who've paid off their mortgages (or have just started to), it's a pretty big step for anyone who has done so.

 My friends are as brilliant as ever and I'm glad to say that my friendships have grown stronger throughout 2015 and again I hope this maintains the same haste in 2016.
 It goes without saying that my close family remain a rock and I'm glad to say that friends and family have maintained happiness and good health.

 Most of them that is.
 There have been a few sad stories of ill or passing friends.
 And I remember and think of them all.

 I want to make sure that 2016 is full of even more exciting and good stuff.
 I'm already planning for it!

 But the last few months ain't been bad.
 Whether it's been a holiday to Barcelona, working at the BBC, Siren Breakfast, university, friends, family, or whatever - the backside on 2015 is looking mighty fine to me.